ministryofjustice/opg-use-an-lpa/docs/architecture/decisions/0023-lpa-data-format.md

 New fields for Modernise not used in Use An LPA
 --------------------------------------------------
 * contactLanguagePreference - we will ignore because instead we use the Use account's preferences
-* identityCheck
+* identityCheck - not used by Use
-* signedAt  ** ???  only needed for donor - move to legacy field
+* signedAt  ** ???  only needed for donor - move to legacy field TODO
-* phone - (only Attorney ) not used in Use
+* phone - (only Attorney ) not used by Use

 Present in Legacy but Missing in Modernise
 -----------------------------------------------